jwinarske/rkboot/README.rst

 Configure the build with :cmdargs:`--elfloader-spi` in addition to your choice of preferred compression formats (you need at least one).
 This will produce :output:`levinboot-sd.img` and :output:`levinboot-usb.bin` that are self-contained in the sense that they don't require another stage to be loaded after them by the mask ROM.

-You can test it over USB (see above for basic steps) with :command:`usbtool --run levinboot-usb.bin`, write :output:`levinboot-sd.img` to sector 64 or write :output: on SD/eMMC for use in self-booting.
+Like all other boot media, you can test the bootloader over USB (see _`Booting via USB` for instructions) with :command:`usbtool --run levinboot-usb.bin` or write :output:`levinboot-sd.img` to sector 64 on the SD card or eMMC, or flashing :output:`levinboot-spi.img` to the start of SPI flash (see below for a way to do that without a working OS).

 After DRAM init, this will asynchronously read up to 16MiB of SPI flash on SPI interface 1 (which is the entire chip on a RockPro64 or Pinebook Pro) as needed, starting from address 0x40000 (256 KiB offset from start), and will decompress the payload blob from it.
 The flash contents after the end of _`The Payload Blob` are not used by levinboot and may be used for a root file system.